NewworldProg/Obsydian/NewworldUSB/mikrotik/First Time Configuration - RouterOS - MikroTik Documentation.md

 ---
 ## ==Connecting to the Router==

-There are two types of routers:
+==There are two types of routers:==

-- Routers with default configuration.
+- Routers with ==default configuration.==
-- Routers without default configuration.
-In cases where no specific configuration is present, the IP address 192.168.88.1/24 is assigned to ether1, combo1, sfp1, or MGMT/BOOT.
+- Routers ==without default configuration.== ==In cases== where no specific configuration is present, ==the IP address 192.168.88.1/24 is assigned to ether1, combo1, sfp1, or MGMT/BOOT.==

-For additional details regarding the current default configuration, please refer to the Quick Guide document provided with your device.
-This document outlines which ports to initially utilize for connection and instructions on device setup.
+For additional details regarding the current default configuration, please refer to the ==Quick Guide== document provided with your device.
+This document ==outlines which ports to initially utilize for connection and instructions on device setup.==

-This document describes the step-by-step process for configuring the device from scratch.
-Therefore, we recommend clearing all defaults when initiating the setup.
+==This document describes the step-by-step process== for ==configuring the device from scratch==.
+Therefore, ==we recommend clearing all defaults when initiating the setup.==

-When connecting the first time to the router with the default username **admin** and **no password** (or, for some models, check user and wireless passwords on the sticker).
-Upon the initial boot, a notification will appear, offering you the choice to either remove the default configuration (even if the default config has only an IP address), leading to a reboot with no configuration applied, or to "Show Script" and retain the current default configuration, applying it accordingly.
-Since this article assumes that there is no configuration on the router, you should remove it by pressing "r" on the keyboard when prompted or click on the "Remove Configuration" button in WinBox.
+When connecting the first time to the router with the ==default username **admin** and **no password**== (or, for some models, check user and wireless passwords on the sticker). ==Upon the initial boot,== a notification will appear, offering you the choice to either remove the ==default configuration== (even if the default config has ==only an IP address==), leading to a reboot with no configuration applied, or to "Show Script" and retain the current default configuration, applying it accordingly.
+Since this article assumes that there is no configuration on the router, ==you should remove it by pressing "r"== on the keyboard when prompted or click on the "Remove Configuration" button in WinBox.

-## Router without Default Configuration
+## ==Router without Default Configuration==

 If the router doesn't have a default configuration, there are multiple options to consider.
 However, in this case, we'll opt for a method that best fits our requirements.

-Connect the ISP cable to the router's ether1 port and connect your PC to any port except ether1.
-Then, launch WinBox and search for your router using the neighbor discovery feature.
+==Connect the ISP cable== to the router's ether1 port and connect your PC to any port except ether1.
+Then, ==launch WinBox and search for your router== using the neighbor discovery feature.
 See detailed example in [Winbox article](https://help.mikrotik.com/docs/spaces/ROS/pages/328129/WinBox#WinBox-StartingWinbox).

-If the router appears in the list, select its MAC address and click **Connect**.
+==If the router appears in the list, select its MAC address and click **Connect**==.

-The easiest method to ensure a completely clean router is to run the CLI command
+==The easiest method to ensure a completely clean router is to run the CLI command==

 `/system reset-configuration no-defaults=yes skip-backup=yes`